Stocks Rally on US-China Preliminary Trade Agreement

 Interest Rates

-December 10-year T-notes (ZNZ5) are down -4.5 ticks.
-The 10-year T-note yield is up +1.0 bp at 4.010%.
-T-note prices are trading lower due to the US-Chinese trade agreement, which is positive for the US and Chinese economies.
-T-note prices are also being pressured by the rally in US stocks and today’s +0.7 bp rise in the 10-year breakeven inflation expectations rate.
+December 10-year T-notes (ZNZ5) are down -7 ticks.
+The 10-year T-note yield is up +2.3 bp at 4.024%.
+T-note prices are trading lower due to the US-Chinese trade agreement, which reduced safe-haven demand for Treasury securities and is positive for the US and Chinese economies.
+T-note prices are also being pressured by the rally in US stocks and today's +0.7 bp rise in the 10-year breakeven inflation expectations rate.

 T-notes have support from the ongoing US government shutdown, which could lead to additional job losses, reduced consumer spending, and a weakened US economy, potentially allowing the Fed to continue cutting interest rates.